 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 First, run the following commands to add the Kubuntu backports PPA:

-Now install KDE Plasma using following one single command in your system:
+Now install KDE Plasma using the following one single command in your system:

 apt update apt install kubuntu-desktop

-You will be asked to configure sddm, select OK and then selectlightdm as Default display manager as shown in the following figure:
+You will be asked to configure sddm, select OK and then selectlightdm as the default display manager as shown in the following figure: